actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 	* [Graphviz description language](http://www.graphviz.org/content/dot-language)
 	* [Graphvizo](http://gravizo.com/)
 * An overview of the company’s infrastructure.
+* Systems integration points and their third parties dependencies
 * A intranet/wiki or enterprise social network to Learn about different teams, key members with pictures.
 On day one, one can easily get overwhelmed with lots of new names and faces.
 * Have documentation for your alerts.
 If something is important enough to page the oncall person about, it's important enough to have a runbook entry about it.
 If you alert because _foo queue is too long_, there should be a runbook entry describing how to fix it.
 * Create a Glossary of Terms [e.g. a Minipedia] for describing any organisation specific acronyms or terms